DXHeroes/knowledge-base-content/practices/start_as_a_coder.md

 A good coder is not made in a day, a week or a month.
 It takes much grinding and hardwork to polish your skills.
-These tips are just to give you a roadmap and help you out in your coding journey.

-## Problems The Coder Solves and problems that these tips would solve
+## Problems The Coder Solves

 As a coder you would-